webaverse/docs/docs/user-guides/3-using-avatars.md

 title: Using Avatars
 ---

-Avatars are just XRPackages created from <a href="https://vrm.dev/en" target="_blank" rel="noopener noreferrer">VRM files</a> (built on top of glTF binary files).
-Your avatar is what you can control and view in first-person mode to see their perspective.
+Avatars are representations of a user in a world, which you can control and view in first-person mode to see their perspective.
+They are XRPackages created from <a href="https://vrm.dev/en" target="_blank" rel="noopener noreferrer">VRM files</a> (built on top of glTF binary files).

 Similar to [using XRPackages](./2-using-xrpackages.md), you can select pre-published Avatars from the <a href="https://xrpackage.org/edit.html">XRPackage edit page</a>.